citp/privacy-policy-historical/y/yf/yfs/yfsentrepreneur.com.md

-> *The following text is extracted and transformed from the yfsentrepreneur.com privacy policy that was archived on 2015-05-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150524070033id_/http%3A//yfsentrepreneur.com/about/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the yfsentrepreneur.com privacy policy that was archived on 2017-06-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170606185632id_/http%3A//yfsmagazine.com/about/privacy) for the most accurate reproduction.*

-# Privacy
+# Privacy — YFS Magazine: Startups, Small Business and Entrepreneurship Culture

 YFS Magazine is committed to protecting the privacy of its users.
 The following outlines our privacy and data protection policy.